ivanvorobei/SPLarkController/README.md

 ### SPPermission

 <p><a href="https://github.com/IvanVorobei/SPPermission" target="_blank">SPPermission</a> allow request permissions <b>with native dialog</b> UI and interactive animations.
 Also you can request permissions without dialog.
 Check state any permission.
 You can start using this project with just two lines of code and easy customisation.
+<br><br>
+If your app uses SPPermission, write me.
+I am adding you app as example of usage.

 ## License
 `SPLarkController` is released under the MIT license.
 Check `LICENSE.md` for details.